ChrisCarleton/BottomTime-Core/docs/Users.md

 ----- | -----
 **200 Ok** | The call succeeded and the new user account has been created.
 A [UserAccount](Authentication.md#useraccount-object) object will be returned containing the newly updated user account information.
 The account can now be used normally on other APIs.
 **400 Bad Request** | The request was rejected because the request body was empty or the [CompleteRegistration](#completeregistration-object) object was invalid.
 **403 Forbidden** | This is returned if the action being taken is not allowed.
 The user must be authenticated and signed in as the user whose account registration is being completed.
-Additionally, this operation will not be permitted if the account's `isRegistrationIncomplete` flag is already set to `false.
+Additionally, this operation will not be permitted if the account's `isRegistrationIncomplete` flag is already set to `false`.
+And, finally, this response will be returned if the user account does not exist.
+(This is done in place of a 404 for privacy/security reasons.)
 **409 Conflict** | A Conflict error is returned if either the requested username or e-mail address is already taken by another user.
 Check the `field` property of the [Error](General.md#error-object) to see which one is problematic.
 It will be set to one of `email` or `username`.
 **500 Server Error** | The request could not be completed because something went wrong on the server-side.